Abukar-1000/Final/cppConsoleProgram/cppDocumentation.md

 ## Methods
 setX(int x)
-: sets the x atribute of a node instance setY(int y)
+:sets the x atribute of a node instance setY(int y)
 : sets the y atribute of a node instance setDegree(int degree)